 Generate Keys for Each Word: Generates a separate key for each word.

-"john smith" and "smith john" will be able to line up as a potential match even though words are out of order.
+"john smith" and "smith john" are able to line up as a potential match even though the words are out of order.

 - Don't Generate Keys for the following words: Specify or select words to exclude from key assignment.
-This can reduces processing time by limiting the number of potential matches.
+This can reduce the processing time by limiting the number of potential matches.

 - Ignore if Empty: Ignores an empty value of the specified match field.
-If the field is empty, then no key will be generated and record will be thrown out.
+If the field is empty, then no key is generated and the record is thrown out.